bail-jumping – the criminal offense of defaulting on one’s bail

 If charged with a misdemeanor, the defendant is required to reply to the written charges with a plea of either guilty, not guilty, or nolo contendere (no contest).
 The judge will set the defendant’s tentative appearance schedule.

 Bail is established according to the county’s bail schedule.
 The defendant has a right to argue for a bail reduction.
 If the defendant pleads guilty at the arraignment, the judge may sentence him or her at that time.

 If the defendant does not plead guilty at the arraignment, a pre-trial conference will probably be scheduled, at which time plea negotiations are discussed along with witnesses and strengths/weaknesses of the case.

 The next step is the trial (by judge or jury) at which pre-trial motions and issues of fact are decided.

 If the defendant is found guilty, the court will then impose a sentence on the defendant that could range from a fine, community service, counseling, jail time, a diversion program, substance abuse treatment, or a combination of these.

 If charged with a felony, the defendant may or may not be required to reply with a plea at the initial arraignment.
 (The policy of presenting a plea at felony arraignment is different state by state).

 As a next step, the judge may set the defendant’s preliminary hearing.
 (Not all states have preliminary hearings; some convene a grand jury to find probable cause.)

 As with misdemeanors, bail is established according to the county bail schedule.
 The defendant has a right to argue to bail reduction.

 As with misdemeanors, the next step is trial by judge or jury where all of the retrial motions and issues of fact are decided.
-If the defendant is found guilty at the end of the trial, then the judge would impose a sentence,usually much more severe than with a misdemeanor offense.
+If the defendant is found guilty at the end of the trial, then the judge will impose a sentence, usually much more severe than with a misdemeanor offense.